-In order to fill mesh holes, I clicked “edit” then the “fill hole” option.
+to fill mesh holes, I clicked “edit” then the “fill hole” option.
 There are 2 options for patching up a hole: smooth or flat.
-I first tried smooth but it rounded and puffed out the area, this is the edge of a sherd so this was not accurate.
-I undid this and tried flat, which worked out perfectly.
-I could not fill every single hole, and the program slowed down and crashed a couple of times so I had to be careful.
-But it was a very quick and easy process, yielding cleaner scans.
+I first tried smooth but it rounded and [puffed out] the area, which was the edge of a sherd so this was not accurate.
+I undid this and tried flat, which worked perfectly.
+I could not fill every single hole, and the program slowed down and crashed a couple of times.
+But it was a quick and easy process, yielding cleaner scans.

 Reconstruction